philholden/react-iframe-bind/README.md

 * Use of npm simultaneously as a client and server side package manager.
 * The use of flex-box only to create a flexible layout.
 Have a look at the CSS.
 To get this working in IE11 you will need to change `min-height: 100%` to `height: 100%`.

-Also check out the react style branch this demonstrates using `react-style` to style components using in line styles.
+Also check out the `react-style` branch this demonstrates using [react-style](https://github.com/js-next/react-style) to style components using in line styles.
 This provides style isolation for components meaning you do not need to litter your markup with classes purely to apply styles to them.
+Note react-style is not needed for inline styles [it can be done with plain React](https://facebook.github.io/react/tips/inline-styles.html).

 ### Using `0.0.0.0` as Host